- Testing Services

 We offer a full complement of standard seed tests, including purity (together with a range of exams), germination, tetrazolium, vigor, ploidy, endophyte, species/cultivar identification, and many specialized tests.
 For more information on specific tests, please see the seed testing services page.

-The great majority of samples received are grass seeds, but we also test seeds of trees, cereals, legumes, oil seeds, flowers, vegetables, native species, shrubs and others.
+The great majority of samples received are grass seeds, but we also test seeds of trees, cereals, legumes, oil crops, flowers, vegetables, native species, shrubs and others.
 Given this diversity, we participate in several proficiency test programs and maintain a very large reference seed collection (herbarium).

-The lab encourages visitors (seed growers, cleaners, shippers, students, and the general public) to come and see our operation.
+The lab encourages scheduled visitors (seed growers, cleaners, shippers, students, and the general public) to come and see our operation.
 Please contact us to set the date and time and to arrange a tour guide.

 The fees for testing services are available on the testing fees page.
 Fees for research depend on the type of research needed.
 Fees for educational events are specific to the event and will be announced when they are coordinated.